SourcePot/match/README.md

 You can use Packagist to install the package on a web server or your local computer, e.g. *Command Prompt*, enter `composer create-project sourcepot/asset {add your target directory here}`.

-The following code examples require the namespace to be set to `namespace SourcePot\Match;`.

 ## Features
 - Simple and complex value matches, from simple string contain to UNYCOM cases
 - Extraction of a 'needles' from the input value used to pre-filter database entries and create a haystack
 - Returns a match probability 0...1 for the input value compared with entries of the haystack

 # Sample code

+In the following example source code the UNYCOM case number “2015P45527WEPL122” is extracted from the string “q2015P45527WEPL12” and loaded to the match object as the match value for a UNYCOM match.

 ```
 <?php